Lester B. Pearson: First World War

 During World War I, Pearson volunteered for service as a medical orderly with the University of Toronto hospital unit.
 In 1915, he entered overseas service with the Canadian Army Medical Corps as a stretcher-bearer with the rank of private, and was subsequently promoted to corporal.
 During this period of service, he spent nearly two years in southern Europe, being shipped to Egypt and thereafter served on the Salonika front.
 He also served alongside the Serbian Army as a medical orderly.
 On 2 August 1917, Pearson was commissioned a temporary lieutenant.
 The Royal Canadian Air Force did not exist at that time, so Pearson transferred to Britain's Royal Flying Corps, where he served as a flying officer.
 As a pilot, he received the nickname of "Mike", given to him by a flight instructor who felt that "Lester" was too mild a name for an airman: "That’s a sissy’s name.
 You’re Mike," the instructor said.
 Thereafter, Pearson would use the name "Lester" on official documents and in public life, but was always addressed as Mike by friends and family.

 Pearson learned to fly at an air training school in Hendon, England.
 He survived an airplane crash during his first flight.
-In 1918, Pearson was hit by a bus in London during a citywide blackout and was sent home to recuperate before being discharged from the service.
+In 1918, Pearson was hit by a bus in London during a citywide blackout and was sent home to recuperate, being demobilised on 11 April 1919.